itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 | -------------------------------------------- |
 | *View of Terminal app*                                             |

-The Terminal is sort of like a text-based version of the file [Finder app](https://en.wikipedia.org/wiki/Finder_(software)).
 [Here's a cheatsheet](https://github.com/0nn0/terminal-mac-cheatsheet) with a bunch of Terminal commands.

-Per the instructions on [Homebrew's main page](https://brew.sh/), install Homebrew by copying and pasting the following code into the Terminal, then press `return`:
+Per the instructions on [Homebrew's main page](https://brew.sh/), install Homebrew by copying and pasting the following code into Terminal, then press `return`:

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`